ymzuiku/pillar-pack/README.md

 -s : source file
 -o : set out dir
--c, --copy : set copy dir to outDir, defalut ./public --init : Install babel-* in your project
+-c, --copy : set copy dir to outDir, defalut ./public init : Install babel-* in your project
 --dll : Build a dll.js file
 --prod : use prod mode, only build
 --cors : is use brower cors